OpenBB-finance/OpenBB/website/content/terminal/cryptocurrency/overview/cr/_index.md

 Displays crypto {borrow,supply} interest rates for cryptocurrencies across several platforms.
 [Source: https://loanscan.io] You can select rate type with --type {borrow,supply} You can display only N number of platforms with --limit parameter.
+You can check for specific coins with -c and in specific platforms with -p

 ```
 optional arguments: